opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-The interface function takes the filter context we created earlier, as well as the interface to be filled out.
+The interface function takes the filter context you created earlier, as well as the interface to fill out.

-This code gives us our first introduction to the `KVStructInit()` macro.
-This ensures that a struct is correctly set up for use with the KeyView interface, including versioning information for backwards compatibility.
-Any KeyView struct containing a [KVStructHead](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/KVStructHead.htm) member must be initialized with the `KVStructInit()` macro.
+This code gives you a first introduction to the `KVStructInit()` macro.
+This macro ensures that a struct is correctly set up for use with the KeyView interface, including versioning information for backwards compatibility.
+Any KeyView struct that contains a [KVStructHead](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/KVStructHead.htm) member must be initialized with the `KVStructInit()` macro.

 ### Opening a container

-Before we can access the sub files within a container, we first need to open the container.
-This is done using the [fpOpenFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpOpenFile.htm) function.
-This function creates a file-specific context pointer that we will use with the other functions in the extract interface.
-This context must be closed after use.
+You must open a container file before you can access the sub files.
+You open the container by using the [fpOpenFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpOpenFile.htm) function.
+This function creates a file-specific context pointer that you can use with the other functions in the extract interface.
+You must close this context after use.

 ```c
 void* fileContext = NULL;